Joseph Goebbels: Great Depression

+Role in Hitler's government

+Support for the party continued to grow, but neither of these elections led to a majority government.
+In an effort to stabilise the country and improve economic conditions, Hindenburg appointed Hitler as Reich chancellor on 30 January 1933.

 To celebrate Hitler's appointment as chancellor, Goebbels organised a torchlight parade in Berlin on the night of 30 January of an estimated 60,000 men, many in the uniforms of the SA and SS.
 The spectacle was covered by a live state radio broadcast, with commentary by longtime party member and future Minister of Aviation Hermann Göring.
 Goebbels was disappointed not to be given a post in Hitler's new cabinet.
 Bernhard Rust was appointed as Minister of Culture, the post that Goebbels was expecting to receive.
 Like other Nazi Party officials, Goebbels had to deal with Hitler's leadership style of giving contradictory orders to his subordinates, while placing them into positions where their duties and responsibilities overlapped.
 In this way, Hitler fostered distrust, competition, and infighting among his subordinates to consolidate and maximise his own power.
 The Nazi Party took advantage of the Reichstag fire of 27 February 1933, with Hindenburg passing the Reichstag Fire Decree the following day at Hitler's urging.
 This was the first of several pieces of legislation that dismantled democracy in Germany and put a totalitarian dictatorship—headed by Hitler—in its place.
 On 5 March, yet another Reichstag election took place, the last to be held before the defeat of the Nazis at the end of the Second World War.
 While the Nazi Party increased their number of seats and percentage of the vote, it was not the landslide expected by the party leadership.
-Goebbels finally received Hitler's appointment to the cabinet, officially becoming head of the newly created Reich Ministry of Public Enlightenment and Propaganda on 14 March.
+Goebbels received Hitler's appointment to the cabinet, becoming head of the newly created Reich Ministry of Public Enlightenment and Propaganda in March 1933.